ccodes-k/ROS1-Portfolio/README.md

 5. Deploying, Using, & Sustaining Systems to Solve Problems<br>
     &nbsp;Application to Arena Creation:<br>
-        &nbsp;&nbsp;Begin regular use of the arena for training, experimentation, or competitions.<br>
+        &nbsp;&nbsp;&nbsp;&nbsp;Begin regular use of the arena for training, experimentation, or competitions.<br>
-        &nbsp;&nbsp;Collect feedback from users and iterate the design (e.g., add moving obstacles or tracking cameras).<br>
+        &nbsp;&nbsp;&nbsp;&nbsp;Collect feedback from users and iterate the design (e.g., add moving obstacles or tracking cameras).<br>
-        &nbsp;&nbsp;Develop a maintenance plan to keep the arena in good condition.<br>
+        &nbsp;&nbsp;&nbsp;&nbsp;Develop a maintenance plan to keep the arena in good condition.<br>
-        &nbsp;&nbsp;Example: Replace worn floor markings or update the layout for new robot capabilities.<br>
+        &nbsp;&nbsp;&nbsp;&nbsp;Example: Replace worn floor markings or update the layout for new robot capabilities.<br>

 ## Socials